slowernews/wisdom-tldr/chapters/chapter_appendix.md

 The sad bit is that the revolutions seem to destroy the robots, not share the wealth.
 The 90% elect a different 10%, who then build more robots.
 See Animal Farm for details.
 The 10% have to share the pie, at least enough to prevent revolution.

-Very few people would "thrive" on a basic income.
-Look at communities today where a large percentage of people live on government aid.
-People need a reason to exist and meaningful work to do.
-Very few have the drive and discipline to become artists/inventors/philosophers/musicians/actors.
-Plus the majority of those who do become artists are unlikely to create anything that the rest of society would value.
-Have you been to an Arts & Crafts fair lately?
-Most of the stuff there has negative value, in that you'd have to pay me to take it.
-We need a better solution than basic income.

 What will that tech need to survive?
 Lithium, for batteries.
 Heavy metals, for processing.
 Energy, most of all.
 I wonder how long it'll be until we replace fiat currencies with a balance of kilowatt-hours.

-3) Automation removes an entire type of work.
-Automation doomsday scenarios focus on the last work.
 -->